OneSila/OneSilaDocs/docs/deploying/headless backend.md

 sudo ln -s /etc/nginx/sites-available/onesila /etc/nginx/sites-enabled/onesila
 ```

-1. Restart nginx:  `sudo /etc/init.d/nginx restart`

-If all was setup correctly, you should now be able to access your app via https://myonesilaserver.com/

 ### Adding the OneSila configuration file

 Use the template settings file `local_template.py` to make a `local.py` file.